halon-extras/tls-rpt/README.md

 # SMTP TLS Reporting

 This project implements SMTP TLS reporting (rfc8460).
 It supports both MTA-STS (rfc8461) and DANE (rfc7672).
-The reporting data is collected from the Pre- and Post-delivery hook and is storted in a Elastic database.
+The reporting data is collected from the Pre- and Post-delivery hook and is stored in an Elastic database.
-The data is fetch and proccessed by a service written in node.js.
+The data is fetch and processed by a service written in node.js.
 Reports can be sent using both SMTP and HTTP.

 ## Reporting service